10 brands with the best digital marketing campaigns

 Lyft

-The rideshare firm wisely decided to put the love of their customers to work in favor of their marketing department via their ‘referral program’.
+The rideshare firm made a wise decision.
+It utilized the love of its customers to help its marketing department through its ‘referral program’.
 Lyft used word-of-mouth marketing.
-Their successful marketing campaign was based on the fact that over 80% of people would buy a service/product that came as a suggestion from family or friends.
+Its successful marketing campaign was effective because over 80% of people would purchase a service.
+They would do so when family or friends suggested it.

-The company would offer discounts and even free rides to the brand advocates who share referral codes with friends and family.
-Many other brands, since then have followed the suit.
+The company offered discounts to brand advocates.
+They even provided free rides to those who shared referral codes with friends and family.
+Since then, many other brands have followed suit.

 Pedigree

-A large population suffers from depression; something that dogs can help with.
-Pedigree, the dog food brand understands the kind of effect dogs can have on their owners.
-And, they beautifully incorporated that message in their ‘Bring It Back’ short animated story.
+A large population suffers from depression, which dogs can help with.
+Pedigree, the dog food brand, understands how dogs can affect their owners.
+They beautifully incorporated that message in their short animated story, ‘Bring It Back.’

-By incorporating the element of hope, life, love, and happiness; the campaign was able to raise a ton of awareness on depression and how dogs and other pets can help people through tough times.
+The campaign incorporated the elements of hope, life, love, and happiness.
+This approach raised significant awareness about depression.
+It highlighted how dogs and other pets can help people through tough times.

 Nike

-In 2019, Nike came up with its Dream Crazy campaign which featured sportswomen from around the globe.
-For instance, it featured Serena Williams, the snowboarder Chloe Kim, and Ibtihaj Muhammad (the first woman Olympic fencer to have worn a hijab during Olympics).
-The idea behind the campaign was to encourage women everywhere to ‘dream crazy’.
+In 2019, Nike launched its Dream Crazy campaign, which featured sportswomen from around the globe.
+For instance, it featured Serena Williams and snowboarder Chloe Kim.
+It also highlighted Ibtihaj Muhammad, the first woman Olympic fencer to wear a hijab during the Olympics.

-By featuring these remarkable and well-known women from the world of sports (which went well with the company’s image), Nike was able to tap into some of the rawest emotions.
-The campaign proved to be a huge success which is evident from the fact that it scored more than 6 million views on YouTube and more than 9 million on Twitter.
+Nike featured these remarkable and well-known women from the world of sports.
+By doing this, Nike tapped into some of the rawest emotions.
+This choice aligned well with the company’s image.
+The campaign proved to be a huge success.
+It achieved more than 6 million views on YouTube and more than 9 million views on Twitter.

 The bottom line on the best digital marketing campaigns

-Surely all of these brands must have made a ton of mistakes before ‘getting it right’.
-That’s one lesson everyone marketer should take.
-It’s to keep going, implementing the best content marketing strategies and tactics and keep learning until they get it right.
+Surely all these brands must have made many mistakes before ‘getting it right’.
+That’s one lesson every marketer should take.
+It’s to keep going, implementing the best content marketing strategies and tactics, and learning until they get it right.

-This guest blog post was written by Mike Khorev who is a business to business (B2B) and software as a service (SaaS) marketing consultant who helps companies generate more leads and grow revenue online.
-He has 10 years of experience in developing and executing performance-based digital marketing strategies.
+Mike Khorev wrote this guest blog post.
+He is a B2B and SaaS marketing consultant who helps companies generate more leads and grow revenue online.
+He has 10 years of experience developing and executing performance-based digital marketing strategies.
 Connect with him on LinkedIn.